webpack/webpack.js.org/content/get-started/why-webpack.md

 sort: 2
 ---

-You might be familiar with tools like Make, Grunt, Gulp, Browserify, or Brunch.
-Make is the oldest and the most known one as it's a general build tool and its history goes back to the 70s.
-More specialized *task runners*, like Grunt and Gulp, are focused on JavaScript and have healthy plugin ecosystems around them.
+webpack is usually compared to tools like Make, Grunt, Gulp, Browserify or Brunch.
+However, some of these tools (Make, Grunt, and Gulp, which are task runners) have a much different purpose than webpack, which is a module bundler.
+Comparing them directly could lead to sorts of confusion, so let’s first draw a distinction between these types of tools.

 ## What Are Task Runners?

 Task runners literally make it easier to handle tasks, such as linting, building, or developing your project.
 Compared to *bundlers* like Browserify, Brunch, or webpack, they have a higher level focus.
-As you might guess from the term bundler, the goal of these tools is to achieve something lower level.
+Bundlers, on the other hand, have a much more specific goal.

 ## What Are Bundlers?